bitfocus/companion-module-osctimer-osctimer/companion/HELP.md

 # OSC Timer Module

-This module allows control of an OSC-based timer application with support for up to 4 timers.
+This module allows control of an OSC-based timer application, supporting up to 4 independent timers.

 ## Configuration

-* **Timer Host IP** - The IP address of the device running the timer application
+* **Timer Host IP** — The IP address of the device running the OSC Timer application.
-* **Enable Timer 1-4** - Enable or disable each timer (fixed ports are used for each timer)
+* **Timer 1–4 Ports** — Set the OSC port for each timer.
+Leave blank to disable a timer.
+Valid ports are 1–65535.

 ## Features

-* Start, stop, and reset timers
+* Start, stop, and reset timers.
-* Set timer duration in seconds, minutes, hours or HH:MM:SS
+* Set timer duration in seconds, minutes, hours, or full HH:MM:SS format.
-* Adjust timer by adding or subtracting time
+* Adjust timers by adding or subtracting time.
-* Set timer direction (count up or down)
+* Set timer direction (count up or count down).
-* Configure display layout (single, dual, quad)
+* Configure display layout (single, dual, quad).
+* Set alerts and warning zones.
+* Full color customization of timer display elements.
+* Broadcast OSC subscriptions for external integration.

-## Timer Ports
+## Default Timer Ports

 * Timer 1: 53001
 * Timer 2: 53002